Twenty players – the SMU to FC Dallas connection - 3rd Degree

 Dan and Clark Hunt – Owners

 Both Hunts are alumni.
-Clark was a captain a two-time Academic All-American for Schellas Hyndman.
+Clark was a captain and a two-time Academic All-American for Schellas Hyndman.
 Lamar Hunt was also an Alumnus.

 So really, 24 connections.